A History of Preston

 as this construction programme, over the next five years or so the Fenwicks commissioned

-the building of several houses (including the mansion at Hill End) designed by Lutyens
+the building of several houses (including the mansion at Hill End which was intended

-around Preston, which has produced a uniform feel to the architecture of the area.
+has produced a uniform feel to the architecture of the area.
+This re-

 The couple had four children, the last three of whom were born at Temple Dinsley.
 Sadly, the eldest, Charles drowned during a fishing expedition to Norway in 1912/13.